 We continue to advocate for policies in Education, Health, and Economic Mobility.
 These include: Kindergarten readiness, high school graduation, families who are economically stable, PA 211 information and referral services, access to health care, and preservation of charitable giving incentives.

 Your community needs YOU to have an impact on public policy decisions.
 Advocating in your community does not simply mean lobbying on a specific piece of legislation.

 There are many ways that you can advocate.
 See below for ways you can make a meaningful impact in your local community.

 When you finally land that job you’ve been hoping for, you don’t let anything get in your way — not even being homeless.
 Things had finally turned around for Jesse and he was grateful to be working at a production warehouse, but he still wasn’t able to afford an apartment.
 But when Jesse had his taxes prepared at United Way’s Volunteer Income Tax Assistance site, he found out that he’d be getting the Earned Income Tax Credit.
 He and his wife Juana used their return to move out of their car and into a home.

 United Way of York County believes that every child in our community should have access to an early education.
-Currently, only 16% of the children in York County can attend a qualified early education program.
+Currently, only 16% of the children in York County have access to a qualified early education program.

 Learn how your community ranks in academic attainment, income stability and health.
-Use the United Way Common Good Forecaster, a powerful online tool that lets people see for themselves how improving the education level has a positive impact on several key economic and social measures.
+Use the United Way Common Good Forecaster, a powerful online tool that lets people see for themselves how improving the education level has a positive impact on several key economic and social measures

 Engage With Your Community

 Host a community conversation with your friends, coworkers or neighbors.
 Learn about what people say are their aspirations for your community and talk about how you can work together to address challenges.
 Read the Harwood Institute Community Conversation Guide. (.pdf)